oldetoolworkshop/oldetoolworkshop.github.io/content/post/2025-12-14 makin'-some-soft-wax.md

 ![Soft Wax](/img/2025/12/lap-soft-wax.png "My latest batch of soft wax")

-Well, it’s that time of year again when a man’s thoughts turn to soft wax.
+Well, it’s that time of the year when a man’s thoughts turn to soft wax.
+Homemade soft wax is an indispensable component in any traditional woodworking shop.
+It’s safe, easy to use, and has a lot of applications.

 I decided to make up a fresh batch today, as I had all the materials according to Lost Art Press’s recipe, which calls for 2 cups of boiled linseed oil, 108 g of food-grade beeswax, and 4 tablespoons of citrus solvent.
 I added an extra tablespoon of solvent because I wanted my wax just a little bit softer.

 The great thing about making your own soft wax is that there are no harsh chemicals, and you don’t have to put on a mask or worry about ventilation when you apply it.
 Some commercial waxes contain metallic driers that can be harmful to your health.
 I highly recommend making some homemade soft wax for yourself, as it’s a great alternative to that big-box store stuff that isn’t so good for you.